The Bachelor of Science in PET/CT is no longer accepting new students into the program.

-Better known by its acronym, PET/CT, this program will prepare you for a career as a technologist in advanced radiology associated health fields.
-Our PET/CT Technology Program offers you both an associate of arts and a bachelor of science degree.
-You also have the flexibility to double major in Nuclear Medicine Technology
+The Positron Emission Tomography (PET) and Computed Tomography (CT), or better known by its acronym, PET/CT, program prepares students for careers as technologists in advanced radiology associated health fields.
+Our program offers both an associate of arts and a bachelor of science degree.

 Our graduates are highly skilled, knowledgeable and concerned professionals who provide quality patient care.
 Graduates have the opportunity to use their medical skills and enter additional educational programs in other health or technical fields.